 Guidance on the support needs of adults with spinal cord injury

 The guidance is a best practice tool to inform and guide people involved in making decisions around why a person with a spinal cord injury needs assistance from support workers.
-The guidance can be used by people with spinal cord injury; their families and carers; health and rehabilitation professionals; attendant care providers; support workers; and funders.
+The guidance can be used by people with spinal cord injury; their families and carers; health and rehabilitation professionals; attendant care providers; support workers; and organisations that make funding decisions relating to services and support.
 The guidance includes a decision-making framework, information and resources.

 Neuropsychological assessment guidelines